morganem0/py-workshop-DLF2019/notebook_markdown/py_workshop_notebook.md

 #### Next: check that we are in the right place!!

-We'll do a couple quick checks with python methods in the os library to get oriented and make sure that we're in the right directory.
+We'll do a couple quick checks to get oriented and make sure that we're in the right directory.

-This is not really necessary, because this jupyter notebook is located in/running from within the 'notebook_exercises' subfolder, so we already know that we will be running commands relative to that location, but it's always nice to take a look around to see where you are.
+This is not really necessary, because this notebook is located in/running from within the 'notebook_exercises' subfolder, so we already know that we will be running commands relative to that location, but it's always nice to take a look around to see where you are.

 ```python